Jays (Boston Celtics): 2022–23: Another Loss to Miami

-2023–24
+2023–24: 18th Championship

 Following the Game 7 loss to Miami, Brown and Tatum worked out together during the summer, which they had not done before.
 The summer workouts reportedly pushed each other and cemented their bond, which carried through the 2023–24 season, where the Jays would lead one of the most dominant seasons in NBA history.

 Through the 2023–24 regular season, Brown averaged 23 points, 5.5 rebounds, and 3.6 assists, while Tatum averaged 26.9 points, 8.1 rebounds, and 4.9 assists.
 On January 10, 2024, Brown and Tatum combined for 80 points, their highest combined scoring total ever, in a home game against the Minnesota Timberwolves, who had the top defense in the NBA.
 It was the fourth time the pair had both scored 35+ points in the same game, a feat which no other Celtics duo has ever done more than once.
 The Celtics won 127–120 in overtime, starting 18–0 at home for the first time in franchise history.
 On January 22, the Celtics defeated the Dallas Mavericks on the road 119–110.
 Tatum scored 39 points, while Brown scored 34.
 Notably, they became the first pair of teammates in NBA history to each tally at least 30 points, two blocks, and no turnovers in the same game.
 On February 18, Tatum and Brown played together in the 2024 NBA All-Star Game.
-Brown scored 36, while Tatum scored 20.
+Brown scored 36 points, while Tatum scored 20.
 Their combined 56 points contributed to the East's 211-point victory, the highest of any team in All-Star Game history.
-The Celtics finished the 2023–24 regular season with a league-best 64–18 record, securing the No. 1 seed in the Eastern Conference.
+The Celtics finished the 2023–24 regular season with a league-best 64–18 record, securing the top seed in the Eastern Conference.